 I have two furry babies and I’m a foster mom, and Clearwater is a paradise for me and my “babies.”
 The city is very dog friendly, and it offers many opportunities for us to enjoy activities together.

 If you’re interested in dog friendly Florida vacations, one of the best things to do in the area is enjoy Honeymoon Island Dog Beach.
 Located only 20 minutes from Clearwater, this paradise is the best dog friendly beach in Florida.
-Here your puppies can play, go for a walk, and swim in clear, calm water.
-They will absolutely love it!

 Because this is sunny Florida, Clearwater has good weather all year long and it offers a large array of outdoor, dog-friendly restaurants.
 Even better?
-Some of them even offer a dog menu, so your puppy can enjoy a delicious meal with you!
+Some even offer a dog menu, so your puppy can enjoy a delicious meal with you!

 Best Dog Friendly Hotels in Clearwater